Skip to content

 Tap the button, then hold a tag to the top of your phone.
 I'll show you what's on it.

-Touch an NFC tag to the top of your phone.
+Hold your NFC Tag on the top back of your phone.

 Tag read